rkaunismaa/NLP4HTML/README.md

 7:15pm ok ... ran 'express express-match --view=pug' in the 'express' folder.
 I am right away going to test this Sequelize stuff in there to see if it works.

 7:30pm Installed mysql2 to express-match.
 It works.
 Now gonna try Sequelize ...

+## Monday, August 7, 2023

+To get 'npm run serverstart' to spin up without errors, I had to install mysql2@3.2.0.
+Now I am going to see if it actually works, meaning, can I get it to pull back data?

+Hmm interesting ... there is a tool created by Sequelize called Sequelize-Auto that can scan an existing db for you and create the models for all tables ... yeah, gonna give that a go right now.